Luster - Textile/Tactile

 “Textiles have been an integral part of human life since the beginning of civilization.
 The exhibition Luster – Textile/Tactile is an important for me personally.
 As a weaver, with a passion for textiles, it is thrilling to bring together some of my favorite artists to WACH.
 Textiles as art can take many forms, including wall hangings, tapestries, sculptures, and installations.
 These five artists combine plant, animal or man-made fibers while incorporating a diverse array of techniques to create works that explore cultural, social, and personal themes.” – Wendy Van Deusen, WACH director and curator

-Bottom: Aby Mackie, Between Chaos and Order 9, 2023, textile and gold leaf, 37 x 25".
+Images, top: Aby Mackie, Between Chaos and Order 9 (detail), 2023, textile and gold leaf, 37 x 25".
 Courtesy of the artist.